 A bruised heel, also known and Policeman's Heel is a contusion or bruising to the tissues under the heel causing pain.

-Rest means rest.
-There is no point you stopping running for a week if you put up scaffolding for a living and are on your feet every day.
+Rest means rest and there is no point you stopping running for a week if you put up scaffolding for a living and are on your feet every day.
 If you have to be on your feet then ensure you put a shock absorbing and cushioning heel insert into your shoes and tape the heel for additional protection.

 More on bruised heels: